devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 In terms of **what** we show, it can include subway arrivals, public service announcements (PSAs), transit alerts, maps, and more.

-When it comes to answering the “**where**” question, things get interesting.
-One of the value propositions of IxNConnect is the concept of “targeting.”
+When it comes to answering the "**where**" question, things get interesting.
+One of the value propositions of IxNConnect is the concept of "targeting."

 As part of bringing on a client, such as a transit agency, we import a data model that represents how their [built environment](https://en.wikipedia.org/wiki/Built_environment){:target="_blank"}{:rel="noopener"} is structured.
 In the case of a transit agency, this is the hierarchy of modes, routes, and stops that represents the transit network.
 In the case of a community, this may be the campus, buildings, and floors.